Puerto Rico Residency

 3) “Closer Connection” Test:

-A resident of Puerto Rico must not have what the IRS considers a closer connection to the mainland United States or a foreign country during the tax year than to Puerto Rico.
+A resident of Puerto Rico must show that they have what the IRS considers a “closer connection” to Puerto Rico, and also that they don’t have a “closer connection” to the mainland US or any foreign country.
 This is a subjective test in which many factors are weighed, including (but not limited to) the following:

 Location of your permanent home (whether your permanent home is a house, an apartment, or a furnished room, and whether owned or rented).
 It is material, however, that the dwelling

 beavailable at all times, continuously, and not solely for stays of short duration.